Bones Reveal The Brontosaurus Had An Older, Massive Cousin In South Africa

 They've dubbed the newly discovered dinosaur Ledumahadi mafube, which translates in the Sesotho language to "a giant thunderclap at dawn."
 And the discovery sheds light on how giants like the brontosaurus got so huge.

 The discovery didn't happen quickly — it took years to get this dinosaur out of the ground.
-"It's quite a long, sort of drawn out story.
+"It's quite a long, sort of drawn-out story.
 It starts, I think, around 1990," says Universidade de São Paulo paleontologist Blair McPhee, one of the researchers who discovered the dinosaur.

 McPhee says a few huge bones were discovered near South Africa's border with Lesotho during a construction project.
 They were brought to the University of the Witwatersrand, where they sat for more than a decade.